jens-koster/the-free-data-stack/papermill/README.md

 papermill takes a notebook, parameters and an output filename.
 It runs the notebook and stores the resulting notebook at the specified location, i.e. the original notebook is not modified.

-tfds papermill plugin is intended for use with airflow DockerOperator and as a jupyter server for running your spark notebooks.
+freeds papermill plugin is intended for use with airflow DockerOperator and as a jupyter server for running your spark notebooks.

-Note: It seems impossible to mount a host folder through the DockerOperator while airflow itself is also running in docker. (docker-in-docker) At least in a mac.
-That's why notebooks must be on s3.

-Notebooks and output notebooks are now on S3 as is the data itself. use tfds nb deploy to copy the pipe-dreams repo to s3. (or any repo you configure)
+Notebooks and output notebooks are now on S3 as is the data itself. use freeds nb deploy to copy the pipe-dreams repo to s3. (or any repo you configure)

 The notebooks are maintained in the pipe-dreams repo: https://github.com/jens-koster/pipe-dreams